Choose How You Move (Nashville): WeGo Essentials

 The plan also includes funding for WeGo, Nashville's public transit service.
 The TIP will upgrade 285 bus stops, build 12 new transit centers, and add 17 park-and-ride facilities, along with creating a larger, more modernized bus fleet.
 Improvements also include an 80% increase in WeGo bus service hours, decreased wait times, and 24-hour service.
 Expanding the WeGo bus service is the most costly part of the plan.

-Service Enhancements
+Service enhancements

 The program will increase the frequency of local buses, crosstown routes, and introduce four new express routes.
 These include 24/7 routes with shorter wait times Regional service would be expanded with improvements to the WeGo STAR commuter rail system.

 Campaign

 "For" Campaign

-The "For" Campaign, titled Vote FOR Nashville, is organized by Green Lights for Nashville.
+The "For" Campaign, titled Vote FOR Nashville, was organized by Green Lights for Nashville.

 "Against" Campaign

-The "Against" campaign is led by the Committee to Stop an UnFair Tax and is focusing on handing out free yard signs.
+The "Against" campaign was led by the Committee to Stop an UnFair Tax and focused on handing out free yard signs.

 Americans for Prosperity, the conservative advocacy group which campaigned heavily against the 2017 light rail proposal, opted against participating in the 2024 referendum.
-Similarly, The People’s Alliance for Transit, Housing and Employment, a lead anti-referendum group from 2017, chose not to organize in 2024.
+Similarly, The People's Alliance for Transit, Housing and Employment, a lead anti-referendum group from 2017, chose not to organize in 2024.